solita/solita.github.com/_posts/2019-11-12-customizing-episerver-content-delivery-api.md

 As a result, all ContentArea properties will be expanded and all content of the referenced blocks and pages will be listed.

 #### Enum property model 1
 Customizing rendering for enum values, i.e. as strings.
 I've found at least two ways to do it.
-First is "quick and dirty" option.
+First is a "quick and dirty" option.
 For a property of enum type in IContent of type ProductPage:
 ```csharp
         [Display(